 Allen has an outdoor classroom that is maintained by students, teachers and parents with native perennial plants.
 Students will be identifying and creating labels for native plants throughout the garden.

-Allen's outdoor classroom/native garden will become a native bee habitat by becoming certified pollinator garden in 2018!
+Allen's outdoor classroom/native garden will become a native bee habitat by becoming certified pollinator garden!

 Category 4: Miscellaneous